protocolbuffers/protobuf/src/README.md

   * g++
   * unzip

+For a configured build environment, one can build the [docker image](#docker-environment) from the Dockerfile provided within this repository.

 On Ubuntu, you can install them with:

     $ sudo apt-get install autoconf automake libtool curl make g++ unzip